HB9VQQ/FarFlux/README.md

 Configuration
 ==============
-The FarFlux Utility requires the configuration from your InfluxDB in order to write to the database:
+The FarFlux Utility requires the configuration from your InfluxDB in order to write to the database.
+From "File" select "Settings" to configure FarFlux.
 - InfluxDB URL (e.g. https://eu-central-1-1.aws.cloud2.influxdata.com)
 - OrganizationID (e.g. MyOrg)
 - Bucket (database bucket, e.g. beacon)